Attention

 Educators

 Birth control, or contraception, is a medicine, a medical device or a barrier like a condom to keep a sperm and an egg from uniting.
 Some birth control methods, like hormonal methods, work to keep the ovary from releasing an egg or ovum, while others help create a barrier at the opening of the cervix to keep sperm from getting inside the uterus to find an egg.
 Abstinence, or choosing to not have or delay having sex, is the most effective form of birth control.
-If someone chooses to have penile-vaginal sex, then using a condom and another form of birth control at the same time is the most effective protection possible because contraceptive methods other than internal or external condoms do not reduce the risk of sexually transmitted diseases (STDs).
+If someone chooses to have penile-vaginal sex, then using a condom and another form of birth control at the same time is the most effective protection possible because contraceptive methods other than internal or external condoms do not reduce the risk of sexually transmitted infections (STIs).

 The Pill, Patch, Ring and Shot

 Birth control pills must be taken every day at about the same time.
 A package of birth control pills will last a month.
 They are very effective at preventing unintended pregnancy if they are taken as directed.
 Some methods of birth control, like the Patch and Ring, can prevent pregnancy for many weeks.
 A person needs to go to their health care provider or a family planning clinic to get a prescription for these methods of birth control.
-Many teens and young adults who have penile-vaginal sex and use the Pill, Patch or Ring also use a condom to provide an additional layer of protection against pregnancy and reduce the risk of STDs.
+Many teens and young adults who have penile-vaginal sex and use the Pill, Patch or Ring also use a condom to provide an additional layer of protection against pregnancy and reduce the risk of STIs.

 Depo-Provera, also known as the Shot, is a contraceptive that is injected into a person every 12 weeks and provides protection against pregnancy during that time by preventing ovulation.
 Like other hormonal methods of birth control, the Shot releases a hormone into the body to keep the ovary from releasing an egg.
 The Shot also makes cervical mucus thicker, helping to keep sperm from getting to the egg.